princelyaffairs/PRINCE/PRINCE.README.md

 > racist /
 > homophobic /
 > transphobic /
-> etc. I'll let you know. /
+> etc. I'll let you know.
 --> just be overall respectful ^_^
+--> if you respect me, i will respect you back. the treatment given is the treatment deserved